-Los Angeles has long been a haven for creatives, attracting in droves actors, musicians, comedians, writers, artists, and singers all in pursuit of their respective dreams to its palm tree-laden streets.
-But these hopeful stars aren’t the only ones discovering that the City of Angels is the perfect place to launch their careers: A multitude of entrepreneurs have built and continue to successfully lead their own businesses in L.A., and many of them are women.
+Los Angeles has long been a haven for creatives, attracting actors, musicians, comedians, writers, artists, and singers all in pursuit of their respective dreams to its palm tree-laden streets.
+But these hopeful stars aren’t the only ones discovering that the City of Angels is the perfect place to launch their careers - generations of entrepreneurs have built and continue to successfully lead their own businesses in L.A., and many of them are women.

-In celebration of Women’s History Month, we’re spotlighting companies backed by female founders who are changing the game in L.A. and inspiring us along the way.
+In celebration of Women’s History Month, we’re spotlighting companies founded by women who have changed the game in L.A. and inspire us along the way.

 Jazzi McGilbert - Reparations Club

 Located in Mid-City near West Adams, Reparations Club (3054 S. Victoria Ave, Los Angeles 90016) was opened by Jazzi McGilbert in June 2019.
 After her mother passed, McGilbert left her fashion industry job to open Rep Club as a concept bookshop and creative space.
 The curated collection includes Black authors, Black magazines and zines, and self-published works by local authors, along with home design and apparel.

 Staci Cain - 45 Three Modern Vintage Home